w3c/wot-architecture/USE-CASES/smartcity-health-monitoring.md

 * Localization technology (see localization use case)
 * Integration with local IoT devices: gates, lights, or people (guards)
 * Bounding boxes around faces of identified people in image(s)
+* Data that can be used to uniquely identify a face (distinguish it from others)

 Note: the system should be capable of notifying consumers, via a push mechanism, of fever detections.
 This may be email or SMS.

+It would also be useful to count unique individuals for statistics purposes, but not necessarily based on identifying particular people.
+This is to avoid counting the same person multiple times.

 ### Dependencies: